WissKI/wisski_batch/README.txt

 This module executes multiple SparQL queries / updates in one run.
-It can be run manually or triggered by cron.
+It can be run manually, triggered by cron or after node save.

 License